george-hawkins/photosphere/in-blender.md

 ![img.png](images/ldr-environment-texture.png)

-Then in the layout workspace, go to the _render properties_ tab and in the _color management_ section adjust the exposure value up and down.
+Then in the _Layout_ workspace, go to the _Render Properties_ tab and in the _Color Management_ section adjust the exposure value up and down.

 | Exposure | LDR | HDR |
 |----------|-----|-----|